 The report lays out several key findings, including:

 - 46 per cent of respondents said their jobs were negatively impacted due to the pandemic.
-That number climbs to 51 per cent for respondents who identified as Black, Indigenous, People of Colour (BIPOC).
+That number climbs to 51 per cent for respondents who identified as Black, Indigenous and racialized people.

 - 69 per cent of respondents said they bore the brunt of childcare and helping their children with homeschooling or virtual school.
 Only 22 per cent indicated they share the role equally with their partners.